tokkonopapa/WordPress-IP-Geo-Block/_drafts/which-attacks-prevented.md

 their own great resources), that does not mean to excuse of ignoring the WordPress programming paradigm, that is [event-driven model][Tom-McFarlin].

-So, a direct assess to the `/wp-content/plugins/` and `/wp-content/themes/` from outside the site should be blocked to prevent various vulnerability.
+If such a direct assess to the PHP file in `/wp-content/plugins/` and `/wp-content/themes/` from outside the site should be blocked to prevent various vulnerability.

-And fortunately, some of these files include `wp-load.php` to bootstrap WP, which cases are indicated as "PD*" and those have a chance to be validated by WP-ZEP.
+And fortunately for me, some of these files include `wp-load.php` to kick WP, which cases are indicated as "PD*".
+It means that WP-ZEP have a chance to validate these.
+Moreover, almost all the above listed "PD*" (besides [this][SimpleAdsMan]) are related to admin.
+So I decided to make WP-ZEP prevent these direct access.

 #### Front End ####